-- Adding a supplement, such as Liver Health Formula, is an easy way to give your liver all the nutrition it needs with just two capsules a day.
+- Adding supplements for cleanse and detox, such as Liver Health Formula, is an easy way to give your liver all the nutrition it needs with just two capsules a day.

 Your liver is responsible for detoxifying, metabolizing, filtering, synthesizing, and storing nutrients.
 These are crucial jobs that can’t be performed properly when the liver has to work too hard to filter out toxins and chemicals.
 You can take steps to ensure a healthy liver, though, such as adding a supplement and eating a healthy diet.
 If you notice any warning signs of liver damage, you must see a doctor right away.

 Advertisement.
 This site offers health, wellness, fitness and nutritional information and is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace, professional medical advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
 Do not disregard, avoid or delay obtaining medical or health related advice from your health-care professional because of something you May have read on this site.
 The use of any information provided on this site is solely at your own risk.